 Mediation in family law cases involves both parties, like a divorcing husband and wife, meeting with a neutral 3rd party, a mediator.
-If either party has an attorney, he or she also typically attends the mediation.
+If either party has an attorney, that attorney also typically attends the mediation.

-The mediator helps clarify the issues in dispute, facilitates communication between the parties, and helps the parties reach an agreement on their own terms.
-He or she may also include his or her impressions regarding how the Court would handle a particular issue.
+The mediator clarifies issues in dispute, facilitates communication between the parties, and helps the parties reach an agreement.
+He or she may also include impressions of how the Court would handle a particular issue.

 However, the mediator is neutral and does not take sides.
-A mediator does not make the agreement for the parties.
+A mediator doesn’t make the agreement for the parties.

 The mediation process is also confidential.
-Statements to or from the mediator may not be used as evidence later.
+Neither participant may use statements from the mediator as evidence later.

-Also, the mediator does not have any decision-making authority like a Judge.
+Also, the mediator doesn’t have any decision-making authority.
 Therefore, the parties don’t have to agree to anything if they don’t feel comfortable with it.